antimof/UxPlay/README.md

 **-rpi**  Equivalent to  "-v4l2 ".
 Use for "Desktop" Raspberry Pi systems with X11.

-**-rpigl**  Equivalent to  "-v4l2 -vs glimagesink".
+**-rpigl**  Equivalent to  "-rpi -vs glimagesink".
 Sometimes better for "Desktop" Raspberry Pi systems with X11.

 **-rpifb** Equivalent to "-rpi -vs kmssink" (use for Raspberry Pi systems using the framebuffer, like RPi OS Bullseye Lite).